 If the blood test shows abnormalities in the number or appearance of the white blood cells, your doctor will want to check a sample of your bone marrow for signs of leukaemia.
 This is because blood cells develop in your bone marrow.
 Samples of bone marrow are usually collected from the hipbone (pelvic bone) and there are 2 different ways to collect these samples.

-- bone marrow aspiration – the doctor uses a thin needle to remove a small amount of fluid (aspirate) from the bone marrow.
+- Bone marrow aspiration – The doctor uses a thin needle to remove a small amount of fluid (aspirate) from the bone marrow.

-- Bone marrow biopsy or trephine – the doctor uses a slightly larger needle to remove a small amount of bone and marrow.
+- Bone marrow biopsy or trephine – The doctor uses a slightly larger needle to remove a small amount of bone and marrow.

-A genetic test called FISH (fluorescence in situ hybridisation) can look for abnormal chromosomes (including the Philadelphia chromosome).
+A test called FISH (fluorescence in situ hybridisation) looks for abnormal chromosomes (including the Philadelphia chromosome).

 A test called PCR (polymerase chain reaction) looks for other common gene changes in ALL.
 These tests are used to work out suitable treatment options and assess the chance of ALL coming back after a period of improvement.

-The Philadelphia chromosome is formed when parts of two chromosomes break off and switch places.
+The Philadelphia chromosome is formed when parts of 2 chromosomes break off and switch places.
 A gene from chromosome 22, called BCR, and a gene from chromosome 9, called ABL, create the BCR-ABL gene.

 Gated heart pool scan

 Once you have been diagnosed with ALL you will have a lumbar puncture.
 This test shows if any leukaemia cells have travelled to the fluid around your spine and brain.
 This fluid is called cerebrospinal fluid.
-A sample of CSF is removed with a thin needle from a space between two bones in the lower back.
-This takes only a few minutes, but as it can be uncomfortable, your doctor will use a local anaesthetic to numb the area.
+A sample of cerebrospinal fluid is removed with a thin needle from a space between 2 bones in the lower back.
+This takes only a few minutes, but it can be uncomfortable, so your doctor will use a local anaesthetic to numb the area.

 Podcast: Tests and Cancer